African Americans at Washington and Lee A Timeline

 (DOCUMENT: Statement of sale 1836)

-The college sells its two remaining slaves — one to Dr. Archibald Graham, a Lexington physician, and one to William White, the college proctor.
+The college sells two of its remaining slaves — one to Dr. Archibald Alexander, a Lexington physician, and one to William G. White, the college proctor and treasurer.
+According to Washington College records, as late as 1857, the Trustees were caring for three elderly, incapacitated slaves.

 A major controversy erupts when Washington and Lee's football team leaves the field in Washington, Pennsylvania, rather than compete against Washington and Jefferson College, which has an African-American player named Pruner West on its roster.
-Washington and Jefferson's coach is John Heisman, for whom the Heisman Trophy is named.
-Heisman refuses to agree to what was a standard request by southern teams of the era, and the Generals forfeit the game, 1-0.
+When Washington and Jefferson's Graduate Manager, or Athletic Director, Robert M. Murphy indicated that the Presidents had no intention of keeping West out of the game, the Generals forfeited, 1-0.
+Washington and Jefferson was coached that season by John Heisman.
 Eight years earlier, a similar issue had arisen in a game at Rutgers.
 In that case, Rutgers acceded to W&L's demands and kept the player out of the game.
 The player in question was singer and actor Paul Robeson.

 African-American cadets are among the 1,200 participants in the U.S. Army's School for Special Services that relocates to Washington and Lee's campus from Fort Meade, Maryland.